rohitBCI/Automatic-Image-Captioning-with-Pytorch/README.md

 <img src = "./images/encoder.png">

 **Decoder:** <br>
- For the Decoder, I used LSTM(Long short-term memory)units whic take the features from encoder and produces a sentence for it
+ For the Decoder, I used LSTM(Long short-term memory)units which take the features from the encoder and produces a sentence

 <img src = "./images/decoder.png">